| | [p. 122] John S. Bak Suddenly Last Supper:

 by the story's end.
 If the black masseur is powerful it is only because

 the feeble white Burns allows himself to be dominated by him.
+Thus, if the homosexual Burns grants the black masseur authority over

 him so as to satisfy his desire/penance duality, the black masseur finds